Accounting and Business Management MSc | Brunel Business School

 Modes of Study

-1-year full-time in September: The taught element of the programme (September to April) includes eight modules, which are delivered via a combination of lectures, workshops and seminars.
+1-year full-time starting in September: The taught element of the programme (September to April) includes eight modules, which are delivered via a combination of lectures, workshops and seminars.
 A further four months (May to September) is spent undertaking the dissertation.

 - Valuable accounting and management skills for students intending to seek employment in today's competitive job market and those who will work in the family business